 Yes, just as other library materials, textbooks can be sent to your campus library or held for you at the Highland Campus Library.

 However, it may take up to two weeks for materials to arrive at another campus.
 For time-sensitive requests, please choose to pick up library materials from the owning campus or chat with a librarian about electronic options.
 Please be sure to check the in-person service hours for campus libraries.

 Textbooks are available on a first come, first served basis.
 Due to various inter-office mail pick up and delivery days, we cannot guarantee same day availability of textbooks.

 How many textbooks can I check out and for how long?

 Students may check out up to 5 textbooks unless otherwise authorized by the Advocacy Center.

 Textbooks from this collection are due the last day of your classes.

-All other textbooks which may be on reserve or happen to be in the regular collection have a shorter checkout period.
+All other textbooks which happen to be in the regular collection have a shorter checkout period.
 Be sure to check the due date.

 LIBRARY PHONE NUMBERS